Opportunistic Bulls Open Season with 49-30 win at Northern Illinois

 Players Mentioned

-UB Football Postgame Press Conference (vs. Eastern Michigan)
+UB Football Postgame Press Conference (vs. Akron)